(Carol Danvers) (Ms. Marvel "Year One" 1/3)

 Carol then returned to Cape Canaveral.
-She was to write an exclusive about a lady astronaut (and friend of hers) for Woman.
+She was to write an exclusive about astronaut Salia Petrie, a friend of hers.

-However, she sensed the arrival of an ICBM aimed at the Cape.
+However, she sensed the arrival of an ICBMIntercontinental ballistic missile.
+A sort of rocket, usually used to deliver a nuclear warhead. aimed at the Cape.
 Turning into Ms. Marvel, she flew beyond the atmosphere to intercept it.
-The payload of the missile was the Doomsday Man robot.
-But Ms. Marvel destroyed the missile, forcing the indestructible Doomsday Man to crash-land not far from the Cape.

-As her foe climbed out of the crater, Ms. Marvel was irresistibly attracted toward the cave where the Psyche-Magnitron had exploded.
+As the Doomsday Man climbed out of the crater, Ms. Marvel was irresistibly attracted toward the cave where the Psyche-Magnitron had once exploded.
 There, she intuited that she was Carol Danvers as well as Ms. Marvel.

 She was also exposed to further Psyche-Magnitron energy.
-But it would be a while before she realised that it had strengthened her.
+But it would be months before she realised that it had strengthened her.

-;Investigating as Carol, she found the truck and was forced to change into Ms. Marvel.
-The heroine intercepted the vehicle, but discovered that the Vision was riding shotgun to protect the shipment.
+Investigating, Danvers found the truck – and Ms. Marvel took over.
+The heroine soon discovered that the Vision (“Victor Shade”) was riding shotgun to protect the shipment.